moibernabeu/moibernabeu.github.io/index.md

 all these methods and approaches to tackle the evolution of complexity problem, that is how complexity has changed through the history of life.
-To manage this data I develop some pipelines in order to improve the workflow in phylogenomics, also looking into the inference and its underlying methods of phylogenetic inference.
-I use both Maximum Likelihood and Bayesian Inference for the inference of trees and parameters estimation, also I am introducing in the Hidden Markov Models to structure and explain selection over a chain of traits, nucleotides or proteins.
+To manage this data I develop some pipelines in order to improve the workflow in phylogenomics, also looking into the inference and its underlying phylogenetic methods.
+I use both Maximum Likelihood and Bayesian Inference for the topologies and parameters estimation, also I am introducing in the Hidden Markov Models to structure and explain selection over a chain of traits, nucleotides or proteins.

 In parallel I study the evolution on early land plant and its selection patterns.
 From a phylogenetic perspective we devise which molecular changes